ReglementiXS European Downhill Cup 2023

 Start numbers may be reserved for registered riders and allocated according to UCI rankings and iXS European Downhill Cup rankings.

-The placing of additional advertisement on the number boards is strictly prohibited.
+The placing of additional advertisements on the number boards is strictly prohibited.

 § 5 Starters

-The race is open to all UCI-licenced riders.
+The race is open to all UCI-licensed riders.

 § 6 Qualifying